Tag Archives: Construction Lien Law in Utah

 • Lien Filing: A lien must be filed within 180 days after the final completion of the original contract, the final inspection, or the issuance of a permanent certificate of occupancy.
 If a notice of completion is filed, the deadline is shortened to 90 days.

 • Lien Enforcement: To enforce the lien, a lawsuit must be filed within 180 days after the lien is recorded.
-This is very important.
+This deadline is critical — a lien that is not enforced within this window becomes unenforceable.

 Bonding and Waivers